Waypoints for use with Canadian Rockies Geology Road Tours,

 Some of Garmin's automotive GPS units can receive waypoints as "POI"s, meaning "points of interest."
 Garmin provides a program called "POI Loader" for converting GDP files to POI data and loading it into the auto unit.
 Information at www.garmin.com.
 (Click on Support, Updates & Downloads, and Mapping Programs to locate the free download.)

 If you have some other GPS program on your computer, and it cannot open the GDB file above, click here.

-When asked, choose to open the file in the folder.
+After downloading the file and saving it, run your GPS program and open the file.
 This format is GPX, used for the exchange of GPS data among various programs.
 GPX files can include tracks, but the file I have provided here does not, because tracks may cause problems on devices that do not use MapSource.
 If your program can open this file, you may be able to download it to your GPS receiver.
 If this works, save the file before closing the program, in case you want to use it again.

 Choice number three: conversion with GPSBabel or PoiEdit